 Interstate Reciprocal License

 a.
-If you did not sit for the CPA exam prior to 1995, you must have your official transcripts sent to the Alabama State Board of Public Accountancy.
-You will be required to comply with the 150 semester hours or 225 quarter hours of post secondary education unless you have four years of public accounting experience since becoming certified.
-If you passed the Business Law portion of the CPA Exam prior to 1994, you must take the self study course in “Professional Ethics: The AICPA’s Comprehensive Course” unless you have four years of public accounting experience within the last 10 years.
+If you hold a CPA license in another state and wish to practice in Alabama, you must have your official transcripts sent to the Alabama State Board of Public Accountancy.
+You will be required to comply with the 150 semester hours (225 quarter hours) of post secondary education unless you have four years of public accounting experience since becoming certified.

 b.
 Send the Interstate Exchange Form to your Board of Accountancy to determine if your license is current, active and in good standing.

 c.
 If your experience is not from public accounting, you will need to submit a letter from your employers verifying your experience.
 Two years in a qualifying position in business, government or college teaching is required.